aio-libs/aiopg/docs/one_cursor.rst

     .. code-block:: py3

         warnings.warn(
-            ('You can only have one cursor per connection. ' 'The cursor for connection will be ' 'closed forcibly {!r}.'
+            f'You can only have one cursor per connection. ' f'The cursor for connection will be ' f'closed forcibly {self!r}.',
-            ).format(self),
             ResourceWarning
         )